michaelqmaguire/geocoding-with-r/02_geocode_addresses.md

 7. This is where things get fun, you specify a method.
 I chose ‘census’ for those of us familiar with the census geocoder.

+Here I am again – copy and paste this into your R session!

 ``` r
 pharamciesCensusMethod <-
   pharmaciesCSZSeparate %>% # 1